MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/databases/index.md

 * DROP VIEW

 ## Database requirements
-The database stores all the data of the MobileFirst Server applications.
-Before you install the MobileFirst Server components, ensure that the database requirements are met.
+The database stores all the data of the {{ site.data.keys.mf_server }} applications.
+Before you install the {{ site.data.keys.mf_server }} components, ensure that the database requirements are met.

 * [DB2 database and user requirements](#db2-database-and-user-requirements)
 * [Oracle database and user requirements](#oracle-database-and-user-requirements)